 It’s no surprise that life isn’t always separated by age.
-In today’s world where communities consist of people with different backgrounds as well as with people of different ages, life becomes joyful and vibrant with new experiences.
+In today’s world where communities consist of people with different backgrounds as well as with people of mixed age groups, life becomes joyful and vibrant with new experiences.

 Mixed-grade rooms in childcare centers and kindergartens allow children to be part of a group of diverse ages and nurture their social and intellectual growth.